Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 Each skill is a single markdown file.
 Drop it into ~/.claude/commands/ and the command is live.
 No subscription.
 No cloud.
 No login.
 Works in Claude Code out of the box.

-all five (recommended)
+all eleven (recommended)

 curl -fsSL https://tacit.sh/install.sh | bash